Kalyan-Singh/Drum_Kit/README.md

 The link of hosted website.

-This website is a simple vanilla js project that I created while learning js concepts.
+This website is a simple js project that I created while learning js concepts.

 It has 7 types of drums, which give their own unique sound when clicked or pressed their respective button from the keyboard.